GSA/search.digitalgov.gov/_posts/2013-08-30-domains-advanced.md

 You can also delete *all* of the URLs added via the RSS feed by deleting the RSS feed itself.

+USASearch will not store URLs that do not exist within your *current* feed.

 ### Supplemental URLs

 You can also manually add a a specific URL on the Supplemental URLs page.
 We'll fetch each URL you add manually and we'll index the title, description, *and the full text of the document* for the link you provide.
 We'll display the title and description you provide (not the page's title or a snippet based on the page's content).